-The 17th & Folsom Street Park is the first new neighborhood park to be acquired and built by the San Francisco Recreation and Park Department (SFRPD) in over a decade.
+In Chan Kaajal Park (Formerly 17th & Folsom Street Park) is the first new neighborhood park to be acquired and built by the San Francisco Recreation and Park Department (SFRPD) in over a decade.
 Planning for the park began in 2008 with the adoption of the Eastern Neighborhoods Rezoning and Area Plan.
 The public planning process for the development of the park concept plan was done in partnership with PODER, and other neighborhood organizations.
-The Recreation and Park Commission approved the conceptual plan for the 17th & Folsom Park project at their Meeting of June 21, 2012.
+The Recreation and Park Commission approved the conceptual plan for the 17th & Folsom Park Project at their meeting on June 21, 2012.

 The project was on hold for a year, 2013, to allow for coordination with the proposed work by San Francisco Public Utilities Commission for 17th & Folsom Sewer Improvements that included a wet weather storage basin at the site of the future park.
 In early 2014, SFPUC decided not to proceed with the proposed sewer improvements work after evaluation of the project and technical performance of the storage basin.
 The project obtained additional funding to complete design and moved forward again by mid-2014.
 Construction documents were completed in July 2015 followed by the bid and award phase of the construction contract.
 Construction started in April 2016 for a duration of 10 months.

 We are pleased to announce the opening of San Francisco’s newest park at 17th and Folsom Streets!
 The Opening is now set for Friday, June 23rd at 3:30PM.
-San Francisco’s newest park will … Continue reading
+The new name will be … Continue reading

 Join us as we provide a brief overview of 17th & Folsom Park, Community Gardens, Naming, and Hours of Operation.
 The meeting will take place at the Marshall Elementary School Auditorium (1575 … Continue reading